mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 In making decisions like the one to include extra visual scaffolding in step by step documentations.
 I am balancing here many different factors of concern in the complex learning environment.
 These include; authenticity of programming environment and language, use of the existing structure of the phaser library, the learning process of participants getting stuck and having to resolve tensions, my time limits providing individual support as a facilitator of a group, and the patience of participants when they encounter incomplete documentation.

 During this process of careful documentation I became concerned that over facilitation in this instructional way would remove the possibility for errors and thus reduce the opportunities for learning from resolving failure.
 However, while each stage of the process of adding game pattern was documented in as complete a fashion as possible, in practice mistakes were still made and additional customisations were made.
 Thus while the process did reduce dependency on my input as a facilitator there were still opportunities for me to support and resolve coding errors in person.
 When doing this I or other volunteers were able at times to give wider perspectives on the details of specific coding concepts and wider computational patterns.
-For example in terms of process, rather than writing code from first principles, this 'code patching' technique and subsequent debugging more closely represents the kinds of skills used by computer professionals on an everyday basis
+For example in terms of process, rather than writing code from first principles, this 'code patching' technique and subsequent debugging more closely represents the kinds of skills used by computer professionals on an everyday basis.
+NOTE - This is illustrated by the decision of Dan and Toby to use professional code processes by searching for documentation outside of that created as part of the sessions.
+HOW TO LINK MORE DIRECTLY - CHECK THE STRUCTURE OF SURROUNDING CHAPTERS.

 #### Visual and Audio asset creation

-The initial impact is explored above - recap?
+The initial impact is explored above - recap? - OR MOVE HERE FROM THE START OF THE CHAPTER?

 #### Impact of play-testing